spmason/timepicker/README.md

     // class name to add to the currently selected time
     pickerSelectedClassName: 'time-picker--selected',

-    // class name added to the picker when the mouse has entered the list
-    isSelectingClassName: 'time-picker--isSelecting',

      // use 1 hour intervals when generating the list
     interval: '01:00'
 };